Do Puppies Really Need Special Puppy Food? - iHeartDogs.com

 “Think of protein as a freight train with each car of that train being an amino acid.”

 Most of the amino acids needed for healthy canine development are manufactured right where they’re needed—in the dog’s body.
 There are some, however, that dogs are incapable of producing on their own.
 They rely on food to give them what they need.
-Arginine, histidine, isoleucine, and lysine are four out of ten essential amino acids puppies can’t produce on their own.
+Arginine, histidine, isoleucine, and lysine are four out of ten essential amino acids that puppies can’t produce on their own.

 Fats

 Puppy foods have a higher fat content than adult dog foods, and those calories go toward rapid growth.
 As weight gain slows, their need for extra energy diminishes.
-Adult dogs with high-fat diets are most often obese, so the fat content of adult dog food is significantly lower than puppy food.
+Adult dogs with high-fat diets are most often obese, so the fat content of adult dog food is significantly lower than that of puppy food.
 At the same time, puppies that don’t get enough fat in their diets miss out on essential energy-related benefits.

 Minerals

-Out of the long list of minerals puppies need, calcium and phosphorous are at the top.
+Out of the long list of minerals puppies need, calcium and phosphorus are at the top.
 According to AAFCO, puppy food is required to have at least 1.2% calcium content, while adult food only needs .5%.
 Pet Education says,

 “Of all the minerals, calcium is required in the greatest amount.
 Calcium is essential in the body for many functions including bone formation, blood coagulation, muscle contraction, and nerve impulse transmission.”